| | [ Project Plans | Essential

 make it sound very personal, and express feeling and emotion when

+telling it.
 To add to the telling of their story, students should bring in

 props to attract the attention of their audience.
 They may bring